vatpac-technology/sops/docs/enroute/Melbourne Centre/BIK.md

 ### Wollongong (WOL)
 WOL is reponsible for issuing STAR clearances and initial descent for aircraft inbound to YSCB.
 WOL is also responsible for sequencing in to YSCB.
 ### Gundagai (GUN)
 GUN is reponsible for issuing STAR clearances and initial descent for aircraft inbound to YSSY via RIVET and ODALE, as well as initial sequencing actions into YSSY.
-Aircraft cruising above FL250 should be assigned `F250` and handed to BIK for further descent.
+Aircraft cruising above FL250 should be assigned *no lower* than `F250` and handed to BIK for further descent.
 Aircraft cruising below FL250 should be transferred to BIK at their cruise level.

 !!! note
     Non-jet aircraft from the west/south are processed via the ODALE STAR into YSSY.
 If a subsector of BIK is operated by another controller, this subsector should issue STAR clearance **without a runway assignment** either on first contact or with airways clearance if departing from a CTAF.
 The BIK controller will issue runway assignment on first contact with the aircraft, allowing them to refine the sequence into YSSY more effectively.